 Bluehost has a better overall infrastructure than HostGator, with slightly better uptime and overall faster page loading thanks to superior caching.
 If you want the absolute best performance and are willing to pay a little extra for it, then pick Bluehost.

-Both companies provide 24/7 customer support via live web chat, email, and telephone, and we found all agents to be knowledgeable.
-There is nothing significant between them in this department.
+Both companies provide 24/7 customer support via live web chat, email, and telephone.
+We found all agents to be knowledgeable.
+So, there is nothing significant between them in this department.

 There is no clear winner between Bluehost and HostGator, it all depends on your requirements.
 If milliseconds of speed and a percentage point of uptime means something to you then choose Bluehost.
 Furthermore, Bluehost certainly wins when it comes to WordPress performance and is officially recommended by the platform.
 However, HostGator is still one of the top-rated web hosting companies and wins at pricing.
 It also has comparable features and customer support.